An Introduction to Family Law in Ontario

 What are the most common family law issues?

-The most common concerns in family law include the following:
+The most common issues in family law are:

 Child custody, access, and parenting plans

-All parents are responsible for supporting their children as long as the children are dependent.
+All parents are responsible for financially supporting their children as long as the children are dependent.
 Dependent usually means at least until the child turns 18 and sometimes longer.
-In most cases, if a child lives most of the time with one parent, the other parent has to help with the expenses by paying child support.
-The amount of child support usually depends on the income of the parent who is paying support and the number of children.

 When a married couple separates, they must usually share any increase in their money or property that happened during the marriage.
-They also each have an equal right to continue to live in the home they were living in together.
-It does not matter which spouse's name is on the deed or the lease.
+They also have an equal right to continue to live in the home they were living in together.
+It does not matter which spouse owns or rents the home.